franzinc/agraph-python/docs/source/tutorial/example001.rst

 | triples in a specific repository.    |                                      |
 +--------------------------------------+--------------------------------------+

+Before we start, we will extract the location of the AG server from environment variables

+.. testcode:: example1

+   import os

+   AGRAPH_HOST = os.environ.get('AGRAPH_HOST')
+   AGRAPH_PORT = int(os.environ.get('AGRAPH_PORT', '10035'))
+   AGRAPH_USER = os.environ.get('AGRAPH_USER')
+   AGRAPH_PASSWORD = os.environ.get('AGRAPH_PASSWORD')

+AllegroGraph connection functions use these environment variables as defaults, but we will pass the values explicitly to illustrate how to specify connection parameters in Python.

 The example first connects to an AllegroGraph Server by providing the endpoint (host IP address and port number) of an already-launched AllegroGraph server.
 This creates a client-side server object, which can